hoangsonww/The-StickyNotes-App/.github/README.md

 ## Support and Feedback

-For support, feedback, or contributions, refer to the GitHub repository's issues section or contact the developer directly.
+For support, feedback, or contributions, refer to this GitHub repository's issues section or contact the developer directly:

 Author: [Son Nguyen](https://github.com/hoangsonww).